-Following discussion with University legal counsel and others, a decision was made to propose the incorporation of the academic pharmacy as a corporation solely-owned by the University of Toronto.
-The AP will be a wholly owned University of Toronto for-profit corporation.
-With guidance and collaboration from University legal counsel and outside counsel retained by the LDFP, various corporate documents have been drafted.
-As part of the corporate bylaws any net income available for distribution shall be distributed to the University of Toronto in furtherance of its academic mission and related activities.
+Based on further guidance from the Ontario College of Pharmacists, discussion with University and external legal counsel and others, a decision was made to incorporate the academic pharmacy as a not-for-profit corporation, with the University of Toronto as its sole member.
+With guidance and collaboration from University legal counsel and outside counsel retained by the LDFP, various corporate documents have been drafted using this structure.

-The AP will meet the Ontario College of Pharmacists accreditation requirements.
+We believe that the AP, as proposed, will meet the Ontario College of Pharmacists' accreditation requirements.

 The dispensary space will not be accessible to the public.
 We are in the initial planning stages of considering the first main location of the AP, to be located at the LDFP at 144 College Street.
 However, we are also exploring integration or co-location with the Health and Wellness Clinical Services for students on the St. George campus and the concept of offering flexible "pop-up" or "mobile" locations throughout the U of T tri-campus communities, where pharmacy services such as administering flu vaccinations, providing student consultations around maintaining health and well-being (with a focus on medication and use of substances such as cannabis and other 'natural health products'), general medication management, or travel health may occur.
 This will provide a convenient enhancement to current healthcare services for members of our University community.
 We will work closely with University Health and Wellness Clinical Services to ensure smooth integration of service delivery.